debbiemarkslab/priority-viruses/README.md

 ## Results
 The [results](https://github.com/debbiemarkslab/priority-viruses/blob/main/results/) folder contains model scores for mutation effects across all viral DMS assays for each alignment-based and protein language model as well as reported Spearman correlations between models and experiments.
-Confidence metrics are also reported for both alignment-based models and SaProt, and are used to create a hybrid model.
+Confidence metrics are also reported for both alignment-based models and SaProt, and are used to create a hybrid model EVEREST.
 Hybrid model mutation effect predictions are made for the antigens of each WHO priority virus.

 ## Reproducability
 The code for training these models and for mutation effect scoring is available through [ProteinGym](https://github.com/OATML-Markslab/ProteinGym).